brianrahadi/stormforge-wiki/docs/project-planning/defining-your-project-idea.md

 Stay tuned for my next few resources on mapping the user journey, sketching low-fidelity wireframes, prototyping high-fidelity mockups, and designer-developer handoff! 🫶

-by: Christina Raganit - Director of Product Design
+by Christina Raganit - Director of Product Design